why did you leave us?

 you had a soft heart

-but to your credit, valentines couldn't buy you, either
+and to your credit, valentines couldn't buy you, either

 i once invited you to join me